Planning for Pets

 About Us

 The Office of Emergency Management provides information and guidance to the public during an emergency.
 During an emergency, the Office operates the Emergency Operations Center (EOC) — a central office which allows for face-to-face coordination among personnel who must make emergency decisions.
-As a division of the Fire Department, the Office also works year-round planning for different emergencies scenarios, and providing the public with resources to help the community Prepare, Respond and Recover from any emergency event.
+As a division of the Fire Department, the Office works year-round planning for different emergencies scenarios, and providing the public with resources to help the community Prepare, Respond and Recover from any emergency event.

 Contact Information